asncd/MIMOSCA/chimeric_corrector/readme.md

-This folder contains an iPython notebook that process the dropseq output (examples included in the data subfolder) with Perseus and Theseus
+This folder contains iPython notebooks that process dropseq output (examples included in the data subfolder) with Perseus and Theseus

 ![alt tag](http://www.greekmythology.com/images/mythology/theseus_adventures_78.jpg)